nrennie/EuropeanFlights-Streamlit/README.md

-# EuropeanFlights-Streamlit
+# European Flights

-App built in Streamlit to display data on European flights.
+This repository contains the code for a Streamlit app to display data on European flights from [Eurocontrol](https://ansperformance.eu/data/), via the [#TidyTuesday](https://github.com/rfordatascience/tidytuesday) repository.